Napstergfr/AngularCheatSheet/CLI.md

 or
 ng g m AuthModule --module=App
 ```
 > _NOTE: ng g m AuthModule(New Module Name) "--flat" this flag is to put the module into the directory root.
-The flag --module will automatically import this module to app module_
+The flag --module will automatically import this module to app module (N:B Shoudn't be imported to app module if you want to achive lazy loading)_

 ### * To Generate New Interceptor
 ```Bash